Preserving levels of projective determinacy by tree forcings: Basic notions

+\begin{remark} In our context, $M_n^\#(x)$ is unique.
+This is because we always assume that $M_n^\#(x)$ exists for all reals $x$.
+By combined results of Neeman and Woodin (see \cite[Theorem 1.6]{nd}), this implies that fine-structurally iterable models (i.e. iterable with truncations) of this form exists.
+A folklore argument then shows that $M_n^\#(x)$ is unique (see \cite[Lemma 2.41]{phildis}). \end{remark}

-Similarly, provided that $\mn{n}{x}$ exists, $M_n(x)$ denotes the inner model obtained from $\mn{n}{x}$ by iterating $\toe{\mn{n}{x}}$ out of the universe. \end{definition} \begin{remark} When $x=0$ in the definition above, we write $M^\sharp_n$ for $\mn{n}{0}$.
+\begin{remark} When $x=0$ in the definition above, we write $M^\sharp_n$ for $\mn{n}{0}$.
 In this case, $M_n$ is the minimal canonical inner model which contains $n$ Woodin cardinals; in particular, $M_0=\LL$.
 Also, when $n=0$, we write $x^\sharp$ for $\mn{0}{x}$ and, in this case $M_0(x)=\LL[x]$ is G\"{o}del's constructible universe relative to $x$ as in Definition \ref{L}.\end{remark}